Amsterdam Cruise Port Guide: 10 Highlights You Can’t Miss

-Known for its beautiful canals, tulips, authentic Dutch architecture, bicycles, and tolerant, friendly locals, the capital of the Netherlands is one of the most visited ports by cruise ships and river cruises in Europe.
+Known for its beautiful canals, tulips, authentic Dutch architecture, bicycles, and tolerant, friendly locals, the capital of the Netherlands is one of the most visited ports by cruise and river cruise ships in Europe.

-• Amsterdam Netherlands cruise port (Amsterdam cruise terminal, getting around, helpful links)
+• Amsterdam cruise port (Amsterdam cruise terminal, getting around, helpful links)

-• 10 best things to do in Amsterdam cruise ship port including Amsterdam shore excursions to Zaanse Schans, Keukenhof Gardens and Delft.
+• 10 best things to do in Amsterdam including popular shore excursions to Zaanse Schans, Keukenhof Gardens, and Delft

 Amsterdam Cruise Port